aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the following people for their contributions and reviews of this specification: Kamron Batmanghelich, Sofia Desenberg, Pieter Kasselman, Kai Lehmann, Dean H. Saxe.
+The authors would like to thank the following people for their contributions and reviews of this specification: Kamron Batmanghelich, Sofia Desenberg, Meghna Dubey, George Fletcher, Pieter Kasselman, Kai Lehmann, Dean H. Saxe, Filip Skokan.

 # Document History
 {:numbered="false"}

 [[ To be removed from the final specification ]]

+-05

+* Use `audience` instead of `resource` to reference the authorization server issuer
+* Add optional `resource` to indicate the resource server identifier

 -04